GradientFlow-ai/fast-api-ocean/README.md

 On remote, git pull, then docker compose up -d

+But docker-compose up -d will rebuild and restart.

 ## Context
 I want to be able to restart the remote server easily and quickly.